compose/app-ws/README.md

 This is our own UI kit / framework for consistent styles across all our apps.
 The source is here: [compose-ui/megatron.rb](/compose-ui/megatron.rb)

+You can find some *incomplete* docs over here: https://megatron-docs.compose.io/

 #### `class Deployment`

 ... is our main model from which other deployment types are inheriting (like `PostgreSQL::Deployment`.)
 It handles creating basic client connections, it knows about the connection details, etc.

 ## What's expected of you

 As a general rule, you should use idiomatic Rails to solve these problems.
-This **could** mean reorganizing things, adding routes, controllers, models as you feel is necessary.
+This **could** mean reorganizing things and **probably** means adding routes, controllers and models as you feel is necessary.

-#### Fix: Some pages are raising exceptions

-While navigating, you might encounter 500s, fix them too.

 #### Test: Specs need to pass